 Vance, Walz face off over immigration, abortion in vice presidential debate

 Minnesota Gov. Tim Walz and Sen. J.D.
 Vance, R-Ohio, met on the debate stage for the first and only vice presidential debate before the November general elections.
 Walz and Vance put on a different display than the one between former President Donald Trump and Vice President Kamala Harris last month.
 The pair showed what appeared to be a level of cordiality and respectful disagreement toward one another during the crossfire.
-After the debate, the opponents shook hands, introduced their spouses, and held a brief friendly discussion.
+After the debate, the opponents shook hands, introduced their spouses, and held a brief, friendly discussion.

 While vice presidents have less say than the president in the policy priorities of an administration, the way they frame issues can help shape party expectations and tone for years—especially if they end up becoming a presidential candidate in the future.

-Here’s what the two vice-presidential candidates had to say on the nation’s most pressing issues.
+Here’s what the two vice presidential candidates had to say on the nation’s most pressing issues.

 Immigration

 Immigration remains a top issue for voters as migration surges strain local resources across the country.
-In his September 10 debate with Harris, Trump called attention to the challenges of migration in communities such as Springfield, Ohio, which is coping with an influx of Haitian migrants.
+In his Sept.
+10 debate with Harris, Trump called attention to the challenges of migration in communities such as Springfield, Ohio, which is coping with an influx of Haitian migrants.
 Trump and Vance repeated rumors that the Haitians were eating people’s pets.
 On Tuesday, Vance only referenced Springfield as a town whose resources are overwhelmed by the sharp rise in migrants entering the country under the Biden administration.

 Harris has approached immigration by promising to “secure the border,” a traditionally Republican talking point.

 Vance returned to the issue of immigration throughout the debate, noting specifically how the rise in migrants strains local resources.
 He alleged that migrants contribute to the housing shortage and undercut American jobs, and suggested implementing mass deportations with a focus on migrants with criminal records.
 He also noted the heightened dangers Americans face from an open southern border because of gangs smuggling drugs and guns.
-He added that, “I’ve been to the southern border more than our border czar,” referencing Harris.
+He added, “I’ve been to the southern border more than our border czar,” referencing Harris.

 Walz blamed fentanyl entering from the southern border for fueling the opioid crisis and pointed to Harris’ experience prosecuting transnational gangs while serving as California’s attorney general.
-He also accused Republicans of vilifying migrants and alleged that Trump intentionally derailed a bipartisan immigration bill earlier this year in order to preserve the immigration crisis as an election year talking point.
+He also accused Republicans of vilifying migrants and alleged that Trump intentionally derailed a bipartisan immigration bill earlier this year to preserve the immigration crisis as an election year talking point.
 When someone doesn't want to solve a problem, they demonize it, he said.
-Walz further called for dignity and respect for migrants, citing Matthew 25:40 as Biblical mandate.
+Walz further called for dignity and respect for migrants, citing Matthew 25:40 as a Biblical mandate.

-The Economy
+The economy

 The economy remains the top priority for voters with as many as 81 percent of respondents telling the Pew Research Center last month it is a “very important” issue for them.
 Since 2022, the Federal Reserve has increased interest rates to try to slow inflation, but last month, it signaled a switch in its priorities as it cut rates for the first time in four years.

 Vance noted that the inflation spike and the housing crisis came under Harris’ leadership.
-Kamala had the chance to enact economic policies, but instead she’s driven up the cost of food and housing and made middle-class life unaffordable, he said.
+Harris had the chance to enact economic policies, but instead, she’s driven up the cost of food and housing and made middle-class life unaffordable, he said.
 Vance proposed bringing businesses and production back to the United States to quell rising inflation.
 He also proposed lowering the cost of energy with domestic fossil fuel production to kickstart the domino effect of lowering production prices.
 America needs to return to common sense economic principles, he said.

 Abortion